Sweet and Spicy Candied Bacon Recipe

-Baked bacon is great, baked sweet and spicy bacon is even better!
+Baked bacon is great, but this candied bacon recipe is even better!

 With baked bacon, it’s pretty much set it and forget it.
 While it cooks you’re free to multi-task.

 Great beats, better eats.
-Enjoy this sweet and spicy bacon!
+Enjoy this sweet and spicy candied bacon recipe!

 Sweet and Spicy Bacon